biostatshuo/tranScore/README.md

 # tranScore

-# tranScore：A summary statistics-based gene recognition method, by integrating shared genetic information obtained from the auxiliary population under the transfer learning framework
+A summary statistics-based gene recognition method, by integrating shared genetic information obtained from the auxiliary population under the transfer learning framework

 # Backgroubd